gazbert/bxbot/README.md

 1. Copy the artifact onto the machine you want to run the bot and unzip it someplace.
 1. Usage: `./bxbot.sh [start|stop|status]`

+## Issue & Change Management
+Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) - submit bugs here.

+You are welcome to take on new features or fix bugs!
+See [here](CONTRIBUTING.md) for how to get involved.

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis; there is a continuous integration build running on [Travis CI](https://travis-ci.org/gazbert/bxbot).